Meet the Team

 Dani believes in the power of the therapeutic process to make sense of our inner and outer worlds.
 Using a trauma-informed and person-centered approach, she supports clients in connecting with the healthiest parts of themselves and understanding the patterns and behaviors that may no longer be serving them.
 With an interest in attachment-theory and somatic integration, Dani works with clients to develop the tools to listen to the wisdom of their bodies and minds.

-CLINICAL FOCUS: Adolescents and adults
+CLINICAL FOCUS: children, adolescents, and adults

 EXPERTISE: Trauma, body-image, disordered eating, grief, relationship challenges -